Traffic Laws and Safety

 Passengers

-Drivers under 18 cannot transport any passenger under the age of 18, except for immediate family members, for the first six months after licensing.
+Drivers under 18 cannot transport any passenger under the age of 18, except for immediate family members, for the first six months after receiving their driver's license.

 Curfew